As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 - Click the Update Link button to save and update your link details,

-- Click on Visit Link to view your link and make sure that you have set up your link’s URL correctly (your link will open up in a new window),
+- Click on Visit Link to make sure that you have set up everything correctly (your link will open in a new window),

-- Click Delete to delete the link …
+- Click Delete to delete the link from your link table if you no longer require it …

 (Edit Link: Update Link button)

-To delete links, click on Links > All Links in your WP dashboard menu …
+To delete links, select Links > All Links in your dashboard navigation menu …

 You can delete links individually, delete multiple links by selecting their check boxes, or perform a bulk delete.

-To delete links individually, hover over the link title you want removed and click Delete …
+To delete links individually, hover over the link that you want to remove from the link table and click on Delete …

 (Deleting links)

-To delete multiple links, either click on the checkboxes next to individual items that you want deleted, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …
+To delete a number of links at once, either click on the checkboxes next to individual links that you want to be removed, or select all links by clicking on the main check box next to the ‘Name’ column header at the top of the list …

-Select Delete from the ‘Bulk Actions’ pulldown menu, and click the Apply button to remove your selected links …
+Select Delete from the ‘Bulk Actions’ dropdown menu, and click the Apply button to remove your selected links …

 Using The Plugin

-Now that you know how to set up link categories and how to add, edit and delete links, let’s show you how to display links on your site.
+Now that you know how to configure link categories and how to add, edit and delete links, it’s time to display your links on your website or blog.

 Using The Links Widget

-To access and configure your Link widgets, choose Appearance > Widgets in your navigation menu …
+To access and configure your Link widgets, choose Appearance > Widgets in your WP admin menu …

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of the active widget areas in the Widgets screen and drop it wherever you want your links section to display …
+To make the ‘Links’ widget active, drag it to one of your active widget areas and drop it wherever you would like the links to show up …

-(Adding a links widget to a widgetized area)
+(Drag & drop your links widget to add it to a widgetized area)

-The Links widget includes various settings.
-For example, you can specify what information you want to display about your links and how many links you would like displayed on your sidebar menu …
+The Links widget offers a number of configurable settings.
+You can specify what information you would like to display about your links and how many links you want displayed on your sidebar menu …

-You can also add multiple link widgets to your sidebars and footers.
-This lets you add and feature several link lists sorted by categories throughout your site …
+You can add as many link widgets as you want.
+This lets you add and display specific multiple links throughout your site …

 (You can add multiple link widgets to your sidebar)

-When you have finished setting up your Links widget, click Save to update your settings.
-A link section should now appear on your sidebar menu …
+When you have finished setting up the Links widget, click Save to update your settings.
+A links will show up immediately on your site …

 (Links can be displayed on your site’s sidebar)